Avaray/stable-diffusion-simple-wildcards/src/README.md

 # 💻 Preparations

-To use these Wildcards, you need an extension.
-You can use one of the following:
+To use these Wildcards in [WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge), you need an extension.
+You can choose one of the following options:

 - [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts) `Recommended`
 - [stable-diffusion-webui-wildcards](https://github.com/AUTOMATIC1111/stable-diffusion-webui-wildcards)